marclombry/clean_archi_and_good_practice/README.md

 The goal is to see the code and the structure but if you want to test the project you will have to do a "composer install" and change a file called env_test.php with your configuration.

+use if you want create_db.sql or change the code.

 you can also run the tests with .\vendor\bin\pest tests